oeway/AILab/README.md

 That's it.

 # Getting Start
-You need to login to AILab.AI platform and then goto "Widget Workers", create a new worker, and get the id and token.
+You need to login to [AILab platform](http://ai.pasteur.fr) and then goto "Widget Workers", create a new worker, and get the id and token.

 As an example, we get a worker `id=iJX99fYEdfasigEAd` and `token=jguogvqlerkygcc`.